Lakshya-GG/askPDF/README.md

 ## Dependencies and Installation
 ----------------------------
-To install the MultiPDF Chat App, please follow these steps:
+To install the askPDF Chat App, please follow these steps:

 1. Clone the repository to your local machine.